roman-spiridonov/yargs-config/README.md

 ## Initialize with your default settings
 Notice the structure of `meta` object.
 It is used to populate `yargs` configuration.

+No need to explicitly fill out `type` and `default` fields of `meta` object as the library can automatically populate them for you.

 ```javascript
 const Config = require('yargs-config').Config;